-On February 13, 2012, the Company filed a National Instrument 43-101 Technical Report on the Foxtrot Project in the Port Hope Simpson REE District.
-This report outlined a 43-101 compliant resource that consisted of 9.26 million tones of indicated plus inferred REE-Nb-Zr-Y mineralization.
+On February 14, 2012, the Company filed a National Instrument 43-101 Technical Report on the Foxtrot Project in the Port Hope Simpson REE District.
+This report outlined a 43-101 compliant resource that consisted of 3.41 Mt of indicated at a grade of 0.89% total Rare Earth Elements and 5.85 Mt of inferred at a grade of 0.80% total Rare Earth Elements.
 On February 29, 2012, the Company announced that it has commissioned Roscoe Postle & Associates to proceed with their recommendation to complete a Preliminary Economic Assessment.
 Refer to the mineral properties section for further details.